By Ellen Finch

 17. Whip up a cocktail at your outdoor bar

-If your ideal dining set-up includes a home bar, bring that dream to life in the garden.
+If your ideal dining set-up includes some outdoor bar ideas, bring that dream to life in the garden.
 Okay, you might not have the space or inclination for a full-on tiki bar, like the above from George Home, but you can purchase outdoor bar tables from your favourite retailers, or even build your own from pallet boards if you have the DIY prowess.
 Love the idea but no room to spare?
 A portable drinks trolley like this one from Made is the perfect compromise.

 18. Choose sleek furniture for a contemporary look